zeroday0619/T2-Ubuntu-Kernel/README.md

 ## Pre installation steps

-Releases starting from 5.16.2 and 5.15.16 (LTS) or have apple-bce and apple-ibridge drivers built-into the kernel.
+Releases starting from 5.16.2 and 5.15.16 (LTS) have apple-bce and apple-ibridge drivers built-into the kernel.
 Thus, you may remove the dkms versions of them by running :-

 ```
 sudo rm -r /usr/src/apple-bce*